 Why are there different rates for Level 1 and Level 2 course fees?

 As a provider of adult education, inspire2coach follows government guidelines on how much people in education must pay for their training.
-People who are in education, are aged 16-18 and studying for less than 20 hours per week may be entitled to discounted rates on course.
 Refer to our information on Government Funding to see whether you may qualify.

 I’m not a tennis player, can I still do a course?